Our privacy notice

-This website may include links to third-party websites.
+This website may include links to third party websites.
 Clicking on those links may allow third parties to collect or share data about you.
-We do not control these third-party websites and are not responsible for their privacy statements.
-When you leave our website, we encourage you to read the privacy notice of every website you visit.
+We do not control these third party websites and are not responsible for their privacy statements.

 The data we collect about you

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).